quantmonster/quantmonster.github.io/_posts/2022-09-07-modeling-tips.md

 As it turns out, models that are intentionally designed to solve solve specific real problems usually turn out to be theoretically interesting and fun to build.
 You can have a model that is both intellectually stimulating and a valuable solution to a real problem.
 But you need to start by solving a real problem.
 Real solutions naturally generate interesting theory, but it doesn't work the other way around.

-<h3>Make sure you understand the problem in reality, not just in theory.</h3>
+<h3>1.3 Make sure you understand the problem in reality, not just in theory.</h3>

 It's possible to convince yourself that you're starting with the problem, when you're actually not.